 You’ll generally find the best hotel prices on booking.com.
 You can also find awesome value on apartments with consistently good reviews on Airbnb.
 If you’ve never used the service, sign up here for a $40 credit off your first stay!
 Just be sure to book apartments with consistently good reviews.

-Have questions on travel to Eastern Europe or on maximizing credit card bonuses for free flights?
-Email me at email@example.com and I can assist you!
+Have questions on travel to Eastern Europe?
+Email me at firstname.lastname@example.org or leave a comment and I can assist you!

 Disclosure: This article contains some affiliate links.
 We receive a small commission when you book or sign up through certain links and it costs you nothing extra.
 When it suits you, please use them, as it helps us help you!